Have one controlling authority for all types of mediation service providers and institutes: Par panel on Mediation Bill | Law-Order

 - India

-A parliamentary panel on Wednesday recommended a singular controlling authority for all types of mediation service providers and mediation institutes, instead of multiple authorities proposed in a bill.
+A parliamentary panel has recommended a singular controlling authority for all types of mediation service providers and mediation institutes, instead of multiple authorities proposed in a bill.

 The Department-related Standing Committee on Law and Personnel also recommended that the time limit provided for the completion of a mediation process should be capped at 90 days with an extended period of 60 days, instead of 180 days.